teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 #### WIP (Work In Progress)

 1. Read environment variables

     a.
 Get the EXCHANGE, PRODUCT_ID, PRINCIPAL_AMOUNT, and INTERVAL.

 2. Create a broker instance using the `broker_factory` function with the EXCHANGE.

-3. Read the existing records from the CSV file using `read_csv` from the `io` module.
+3. Read the existing records from the CSV file or create a new file if it doesn't exist, using `read_write_csv` from the `io` module.

-4. Initialize an empty list for storing `CostAverageRecord` objects.
+4. If the existing records have at least one data row (excluding the header), convert the CSV dataset from a `list[list[str]]` to a `list[CostAverageRecord]`.
+Otherwise, initialize an empty list for storing `CostAverageRecord` objects.

-5. For each interval in the DCA strategy:
+5. If the list of records is not empty:

     a.
+Get the last record from the list and extract any necessary values.

-Execute or simulate an order using the broker:
+6. Execute or simulate an order using the broker:

-        i.
+    a.
 If execute flag is True, call the broker's `order` method with the PRINCIPAL_AMOUNT and PRODUCT_ID.

-        ii.
+    b.
 If execute flag is False, simulate the order without actually placing it.

-    b.
-Retrieve the order information, including datetime, market_price, side, and quote_size.
+7. Retrieve the order information, including datetime, market_price, side, and quote_size.

-    c.
-Calculate the current target, current value, total order size, and gain or loss if applicable.
+8. Calculate the current target, current value, total order size, and gain or loss if applicable.

-    d.
-Create a `CostAverageRecord` object with the extracted and calculated values, and increment the interval.
+9. Create a `CostAverageRecord` object with the extracted and calculated values, and the incremented interval.

-    e.
-Add the `CostAverageRecord` object to the list.
+10. Append the new `CostAverageRecord` object to the list of records.

-6. If executing orders:

-    a.
-Append the new `CostAverageRecord` objects to the existing records.
+11. Convert the list of `CostAverageRecord` objects back to a `list[list[str]]`.

+12. Print the updated records using `print_csv` from the `io` module.

-    b.
-Write the updated records to the CSV file using `write_csv` from the `io` module.
+13. Write the updated records to the CSV file using `write_csv` from the `io` module.

-7. If simulating, print the list of `CostAverageRecord` objects for review using `print_csv` from the `io` module.
+14. Exit the program.

 ## Summary